The Post-Covid World

 While teleconferencing apps will almost certainly be part of the “new normal” once the pandemic subsides, the similarity between products may mean it is unlikely that one company will emerge the winner.

 SHIFT TO VIRTUAL TRAINING ACCELERATES $12.6B ENTERPRISE VR INDUSTRY

 Enterprise VR hardware and software were already expected to become a $12.6B market by 2025 prior to the onset of Covid-19.
 Corporates have been finding ways to use the tech for several years.

-With social distancing orders in place and many businesses switching to remote work, VR tech companies had an opportunity to demonstrate their value to enterprises in unexpected circumstances.
+With social distancing orders in place and many businesses switching to remote work, VR tech companies have had an opportunity to demonstrate their value to enterprises in unexpected circumstances.

 Source: Oxford Medical Simulation

 VR has also helped businesses across industries keep operations running.
 Real estate agents have been relying on virtual tours to continue showing properties.
 In March 2020, VR headset maker HTC held its first fully virtual VIVE Ecosystem Conference, the first physical industry event that was fully replaced by virtual and augmented reality technologies.

 The road to greater VR adoption will not be without hurdles.
 Industry experts have pointed to current VR/AR hardware’s limitations in terms of battery life, storage capacity, and computational capacities as factors slowing the technology’s adoption.
 Cost has also been a barrier.

 But with social distancing suggesting that many in-person tasks can be performed safely, efficiently, and at scale in the virtual world, virtual reality could eventually become a permanent fixture of enterprise infrastructure.

 Education: Technology and online content make the classroom optional